Rinyo Neolithic settlement, Rousay

 In the 1930s and 1940s, most of Rousay was owned by the whisky magnate Walter Grant, who was actively looking for, and investigating, prehistoric sites on his land.

-Copious amounts of flint and pottery around the farm of Bigland, in Rousay’s north-eastern corner, caught Grant’s attention so he tasked his employee, James Yorston, to “prospect” the area.
+Copious amounts of flint and pottery around the farm of Bigland, in Rousay’s north-eastern corner, caught Grant’s attention so he tasked his employee, James Yorston Junior, to “prospect” the area.

-In the winter of 1937/38, Yorston was exploring the Braes of Rinyo – the terraced slope between Bigland and Faraclett Head – when he came across stone slabs protruding from the turf.
+In the winter of 1937/38, Jimmy was exploring the Braes of Rinyo – the terraced slope between Bigland and Faraclett Head – when he came across stone slabs protruding from the turf.

 Having seen Skara Brae, where work had ended less than ten years previously, Yorston noted similarities in the Rinyo buildings and stopped work.